-Other Cover Pool Creditors means the Representative, any Cover Pool Administrator, the Cover Pool Monitor, the Agents, the Registrar, the Hedging Counterparties to Hedging Agreements constituting Cover Assets (if any), any Liquidity Facility Providers (if any) and any Operational Creditors.
+Other Cover Pool Creditors means the Representative, any Cover Pool Administrator, the Cover Pool Monitor, the Agents, the Registrar, the Derivative Contract Counterparties to Derivative Contracts constituting Cover Assets (if any) and any Operational Creditors.

 Principal Amount Outstanding means, in respect of a Covered Bond on any day, the principal amount of that Covered Bond on the Issue Date thereof less principal amounts received by the relevant Covered Bondholder in respect thereof on or prior to that day, provided that the Principal Amount Outstanding in respect of a Covered Bond that has been purchased and cancelled by the Issuer shall be zero.